 Kronomyth 2.0: NO WALK IN THE PARK.
 This is the pre-prog, unplugged Ponty, which may or may not be your cup of pomegranate tea.
 I bought a used copy of this years ago, loaned it to someone, never got it back and never really cared.
 I’ve always felt it was a mixed success, maybe because the idea of a jazz violin seemed revolutionary at the time and yet the bebop arrangements of Sunday Walk were anything but.
 I guess it’s a new wine in an old wineskin kind of a thing, he wrote, further confounding readers with one of the more obscure parables.
 In a year or two, this music would be trumped by King Kong anyway.
 The album has been released many times over the years (I would take the discographical data below with a few grains of salt), often credited to The Jean-Luc Ponty Quartet, which has more to do with loose licensing than popular demand.
 The supporting players are solid, if a little academic in their approach; jazz always seemed like some pickled curio in the mouth of Europe, but that may be my personal bias.
 I suppose I could point out individual tracks in the interest of providing some value today, although I honestly don’t have any “favorites” on here.
 The closing “Suite For Claudia” is at least pretty, and the opening “Sunday Walk” is exciting.
 (There, I can check off an imaginary checkbox that says “discussed individual songs” next to it.)
 If I seem uninspired today, Ponty’s probably not to blame.
 I’m not a big fan of bop; it all sounds the same to me, and the existence of vexing offspring (hardbop, postbop) makes me feel like I’m on the outside of something important looking in.
 The music on Sunday Walk probably sounded fresh in 1967, but the moment you say something is “fresh,” it isn’t.
-(Oddly, this rule seems to apply to packaged salads and most of your vegetables except for potatoes and the hard squashes.)
+(Oddly, this rule also seems to apply to packaged salads and most of your vegetables except for potatoes and the hard squashes.)

 When the croci in my mind are blooming, then Frank Zappa’s whimsical and colorful genius must be in full flower.
 I see you in the back of the class, looking out the window while all this wondrous music plays on.
 Well, wake up!
 Thirty years on, your grandchildren may quiz you on Frank Zappa and Where were you when it all happened.
 Do you want to be the doddering old fool who pulls out a picture of the sofa bathed in the blue light of the television and point saying “There?”
 No you don’t.
 You want to tune into Hot Rats.
 The wonderful thing is, there’s still time.
 Oh, the good seats on the ground floor are already taken, but there’s plenty left in the mezzanine, as good a place as any to witness the miracle of “Peaches En Regalia” or “Son of Mr. Green Genes,” where the composer turns our concept of classical music on its head and gives it a much-needed spanking.
 Or, if that doesn’t push your button, than surely the sweaty and buck nakedly brilliant blues rock of “Willie The Pimp” and “The Gumbo Variations” must.
 I’ve spent some two-cent words and a coupla ten-dollar ones trying to sell folks on Frank Zappa’s music, but Hot Rats sells itself.
 If no other work from Zappa should survive (and somewhere in a conservative cabal sick with the smell of cigars, the possibility is probably being discussed right now), Hot Rats alone would keep the flame alive through the ages.
 The composition, the arrangements, the musicianship, the sheer entertainment of it all is initially too much to comprehend, but in time it sinks in, and gestates, and first it’s a little blue crocus, and then a white one, and a pink one, and before you know it you’re trading bootlegs with some guy in Holland who says you have to hear this killer version of “Valarie” with an alternate ending (or something like that).
 Stepping back from myself a bit, I’m sure that jazz/classical hybrids like “Little Umbrellas” could trace themselves back to Duke Ellington or some other modern composer without a trail of bread crumbs, but I don’t listen to a lot of that stuff, so for me Zappa’s the gateway to this new musical world.
 And, honestly, your grandchildren will probably be asking you stuff like “Ew, how could you have had a crush on Eminem (or Britney Spears)?,” so I wouldn’t worry too much about the Zappa shakedown from future generations.
 But if they do ask you about Zappa, start putting money away in a trust fund so they can go to Yale and eventually become president.
 I’d like to hear “Brown Shoes Don’t Make It” played at least once at an inaugural ball in my lifetime, and I don’t see any other way to do it.